 - Volatile Organic Compounds (VOCs)

-VOC’s are common airborne allergens used in building products, furniture, household cleaners and paints.
+Volatile Organic Compounds impact indoor air quality much more than people realize.
+VOC’s are commonly used in building products, furniture, household cleaners and paints.
 This includes everything from adhesives, glue, air fresheners, drapes, carpet backing, liquid cleaners, markers, paint and toilet cleaners.
-If you use any of these types of product inside our home, then you most likely have VOC airborne contaminants.
+If you use any of these types of product inside your home, then you most likely have VOC airborne contaminants.
 Symptoms of VOC allergic reactions include burning eyes and throat, rashes on skin, tightness of chest, fatigue and headaches.
+Long-term effects include liver damage, cancer, kidney disorders, damage to the central nervous system and more.

 Smoke exposure of any kind affects practically everyone, especially in regards to health.
 Some people have such a severe allergy to smoke that they can’t even be in a room with a smoker or a room that previously had tobacco smoke in it.
 Others don’t have such an extreme reaction, however it can still cause issues.
 The most common indoor allergy symptoms related to smoke exposure are coughing, burning and watery eyes, nasal congestion, shortness of breath and coughing.